 Emily Wilding Davison’s home village of Longhorsley is situated on the A697 about four miles north of Morpeth.
 A house in the village from which Miss Davison set off on her fatal journey to Epsom is marked by a plaque.

 The village has a pub called the Shoulder of Mutton and a church dedicated to St Helen which dates from 1783.
 A pele tower house in the village (a private house) dates to around the 1500s and was once the home to the Horsley family who took their name from the village.
 They were land owners in Longhorsley throughout the medieval period.
 Their house was later converted into a residence for a local Roman Catholic priest and housed a Catholic chapel, although a new Catholic church was later built near the tower in 1841.

 The name Horsley means ‘clearing or pastures of the horse or horses’.
 The place was presumably named from the length of the village rather than from an elongated horse.
 The designation Longhorsley helped to distinguish it from another Northumberland village called Horsley which is situated near Wylam.

 Half way between Longhorsley and Weldon to the east of the A697 is Linden Hall, which is a hotel.
 It was built as a private house by the North Shields-born architect John Dobson in 1813 for the Newcastle banker, merchant and coal owner, Charles William Bigge (1773-1849).
 The Bigge family owned Benton House in Benton near Newcastle and neighbouring collieries there and at nearby Willlington Quay.
 The family name was given to Benton’s Bigge’s Main Colliery.

-The village of Mitford lies just to the west of Morpeth across the other side of the A1.
-It is situated at the point where the River Font joins the River Wansbeck from the northwest and both rivers snake their way across the countryside hereabouts.
+Mitford is a village just west of Morpeth across the other side of the A1, situated where the River Font joins the River Wansbeck from the northwest both rivers snake their way across the countryside hereabouts.
 Indeed ‘Mitford’ is from an old word ‘mythe’ meaning ‘junction of streams’ so Mitford was ‘the ford at the river junction’.